 Standard Model

-One of the most startling discoveries over the 20th century was how many elementary particles exist in the universe.
-Though the concept of fundamental, indivisible particles goes back to the ancient Greeks (a concept known as atomism), it wasn’t really until the 1900s that physicists began to explore what was going inside matter at the smallest levels.
+One of the most surprising revelations of 20th-century physics was just how many elementary particles exist in the universe.
+The idea of fundamental, indivisible building blocks goes all the way back to ancient Greek atomism, but it wasn’t until the 1900s that physicists began probing what actually happens inside matter at the smallest scales.
+What they found changed everything you thought you knew about the physical world.

 The Standard Model of Particle Physics